dalvarez83/Deduplication-of-records/README.md

 - Arabic Soundex encoding using the ArTransliteration library.
 - Data clean up and soundex and metaphone phonetics encoding on Spanish language characters
+- Papers on Naive Bayes methodology application to identify duplicates